 Typically there are 10 wines in the Ascension Portfolio but not all are made every year.
 Here are some of the wines sampled at a recent superbly paired wine tasting luncheon at Cafe Del Rey.

 Beginning with the Ascension Cellars Silver Blanc blend.
 This wine combines Marsanne, Rousanne, Chardonnay, and Viognier in what Erick calls, “a winter blend” because the aromas and flavors are those of winter fruits.
 One finds Asian pear and apples that give the wine a bright and balanced sophistication.

 For Ascension Cellars the Halo Viognier is the perfect compliment for your good and bad angel.
 Delivering an abundance of florals, tropical fruit and apples, this is a light and lively wine.
 In some years there is a very small portion of Marsanne and Rousanne added.

-Although not tasted at a recent luncheon, the Ascension Rosé has an iridescent rosy ruby color and is worth mentioning.
+Although not sampled at a recent luncheon, the Ascension Rosé has an iridescent rosy ruby color and is worth mentioning.
 Although the blend varies from year to year the wines always exude a luscious delicious quality.
-The Rosé is very fruit forward.
+The Rosé is very fruit-forward.